GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex3_assembly.md

 idba_ud --mink 21 --maxk 121 --step 22
 ```

 Unlike `SPAdes`, we do not have fine-scale control over the *k*-mer sizes used in the assembly.
 We instead provide `IDBA-UD` with the first and last *k*-mer size to use, then specify the increment to use between these.
-In either case, it is important that we are always assembling using a *k*-mer of uneven (odd) length in order to avoid the creation of palindromic *k*-mers.
+In either case, it is important that we are always assembling using a *k*-mer of odd lengths in order to avoid the creation of palindromic *k*-mers.

 #### Specifying the number of threads